JBal17/Quiz-Buzzer/README.md

-# Quiz-Buzzer
-Lockout Quiz Buzzer
+Lockout quiz buzzer using pygame and keyboard inputs